 - Positive reputation of the creator of the MC, if different from that of the website.”

 Okay, now back to best practices for linking.
-Luckily, Google is relatively upfront about their ranking system and keeping the public informed about algorithm updates.
+Luckily, Google is relatively upfront about its ranking system and keeping the public informed about algorithm updates.

 We’ll turn directly to Google again to hear what they have to say about three primary types of commercial links: affiliate links, links from sponsored posts, and links from guest posts.